 What is Athletic Therapy?

 Athletic therapists (ATs) are trained in the prevention, assessment, and rehabilitation of musculoskeletal injury and pain.
-We aim to empower our clients to play a proactive role in the life-long process of shaping their body's form in ways that support their health and resilience.
+We aim to empower our clients to play a proactive role in how their ever-adapting bodies are functioning.

 Athletic therapists work in field and clinical settings, caring for both acute and chronic injuries.
 On the field, ATs provide emergency first aid, supportive taping and splinting, and injury management.
 In the clinic, ATs assess posture, mobility, strength, and balance, and treat using exercises and manual techniques to address any deficits.